-We should be honest with ourselves always, and examine our motivation for social drinking.
+We need to be honest with ourselves always, and examine our motivation for social drinking.
 Do we really understand what Buddha said about alcohol, and why?
 Is drinking with our friends really the best way to help them?
 Are there other ways we could become equally relaxed, without the side effects?
-If our motivation is to help our friends relax, then there are other ways, which don’t include alcohol.
-If we have taken various vows, like promising not to drink alcohol, then it is important not to break them.
+If our motivation is to help our friends relax, then surely we can find other ways that don’t include drinking with them.
+If we have taken various vows, like promising not to drink alcohol, then it’s important not to break them.

-When we train ourselves to others, it has to be on both the mental and physical level.
-A lot of people think they can make water bowl offerings and imaging giving things to others, but then not have to do anything on the physical level.
-Some people like to do everything mentally and just meditate, and feel that they don’t need to do physical practices like prostrations or mandala offering (See also: What is Mandala?).
+When we train ourselves to benefit others, it has to be on both the mental and physical level.
+A lot of people think they can make water bowl offerings and imagine giving things to others, but then not have to do anything on the physical level.
+Some people like to do everything mentally and just meditate; they feel that they don’t need to do physical practices like prostrations or mandala offering.
 This imbalance is also addressed with this first point.
 We need to work out how prostrations and mandala offerings actually relate to daily life.
 It’s not enough to just make a mandala offering; we should also offer whatever we can to others, and that includes our interest, time and energy.
 It’s the same for prostrations: it’s poor practice to show respect to a Buddha statue but not our parents, friends, and other people.
 All of this stuff also needs to be applied to daily life.